“More monsters are made than born.”

 “No. You’re on your own.”

-With those last words, the boy who once loved Celia turns and leaves.
+The boy who once loved Celia turns and leaves.